04 May What, Why, When and How to Conduct a Pay Equity Audit

-A Pay Equity Audit is conducted when an organization is looking to find differences in compensation such as base pay, total cash compensation, variable pay, benefits, and other perquisites where those differences aren’t the result of job-related factors.
+A Pay Equity Audit is a type of HR audit conducted when an organization is looking to find differences in compensation such as base pay, total cash compensation, variable pay, benefits, and other perquisites where those differences aren’t the result of job-related factors.
 Also critical to the process is for the organization to be committed to do something about what they uncover.

 2. Typically, what are the audit categories that an organization considers?
 Have they changed after 2020?

 For an organization just dipping its toe into the proverbial water in this area, an organization would most likely look at pay and gender.
 There are many different protected categories that can be looked at for discrepancies but the big two are race and gender.
 Often age is added as a third category.

 This has been consistent pre-2020 and post.
 The primary difference now is the volume of activity, with many more organizations showing an interest in conducting audits.
 The content of the audits has remained mostly consistent.
 Some organizations are looking more broadly but generally speaking, they look at race, gender and age.
 Organizations might layer in additional differences such as disability and ethnicity.
 This is limited by the kind of information that an organization has available.
 Also, the size of the organization impacts the ability to analyze multiple categories—there needs to be a big enough sample of employees to use for analysis and to slice and dice the information.

 3. What kind of data do you need to look at for the audit and what methods do you use?